vineelko/patina/docs/src/dxe_core/images.md

 Images are loaded by the core through the `core_load_image` function, which has the same semantics as the [EFI_BOOT_SERVICES.LoadImage()](https://uefi.org/specs/UEFI/2.10_A/07_Services_Boot_Services.html#efi-boot-services-loadimage) in the UEFI spec.
 This routine takes as input the image source, in the form of either a `device_path` that describes where to load the image from, or a `image` source buffer.
-This routine also takes as input the `parent_image_handle` (which is typically the well-known Rust Dxe Core handle), but can be used in some scenarios where another agent is loading the image (for example, UEFI Shell), as well as a 'boot_policy' flag that has meaning when `device_path` is used to source the image (see [Loading an Image from a Device Path](images.md#sourcing-an-image-from-a-device-path), below).
+This routine also takes as input the `parent_image_handle` (which is typically the well-known Patina DXE Core handle), but can be used in some scenarios where another agent is loading the image (for example, UEFI Shell), as well as a 'boot_policy' flag that has meaning when `device_path` is used to source the image (see [Loading an Image from a Device Path](images.md#sourcing-an-image-from-a-device-path), below).